Queen of Kenya: Visits

 Elizabeth was in Kenya at Treetops Hotel when her father, George VI, died on 6 February 1952 and she became queen.
 She had arrived in Nairobi on 1 February and had been staying at Sagana Lodge, near Mount Kenya.
 After the news of her accession, she returned immediately to the United Kingdom via Entebbe Airport.
 The Mombasa tusks, which compose a monument on Moi Avenue in Mombasa, were initially built to commemorate the Queen's 1952 visit.

 After Kenya became a republic, the Queen stopped briefly in the country on 26 March 1972 and 7 October 1991.
 She undertook a state visit to Kenya 10–14 November 1983, as the guest of President Daniel Arap Moi.

-Styles
+Royal style and titles

-Elizabeth II had the following styles in her role as the monarch of Kenya:
+Elizabeth II had the following style and titles in her role as the monarch of Kenya: